Experience, Strength & HOPE . . .

 In the NAR-ANON program, we learn that drug addiction is a disease that we are not responsible for.
 The drug user needs help and so do we.
 We discovered many of our efforts to control or change the situation were often actually enabling or encouraging this person to continue a self-destructive pattern.
 It has been a great relief to learn more effective ways of coping with this situation, while at the same time gaining some peace of mind, hope, and help for a better way to live.

-But what about us?
-What help is available for family members and friends for coping with their continued drug use or even their recovery.
-This is where NAR-ANON comes in.
-NAR-ANON is designed for us---the parent, spouse, child, brother, sister or friend of the user.
 NAR-ANON can bring new insight about our attitudes, behavior and emotions.
-It can be the source for regaining our own sanity and well being.
+It can be the source for regaining our own sanity and well-being.
 We learn that addiction is a family disease and we need recovery too.

-We use first names only, as this is an anonymous program.
 There are no charges or obligations as NAR-ANON is a non-profit organization.
-We are not affiliated with any treatment program or hospitals and do not discriminate about any persons race, creed, religion or lack of religion.
+We are not affiliated with any treatment program or hospitals and do not discriminate about any persons race, creed, sexual orientation, religion or lack of religion.
 The weekly meetings are held regularly throughout the year.
 Your attendance is welcomed without prior arrangements.
 You will not be urged to participate in the group discussions, but may join in if you wish or ask questions before and after the meeting.

 We do UNDERSTAND how you feel.

 Your Support is Needed!

 MANY MEETING LOCATIONS ARE RESTRICTED due to Covid-19.
 Keep checking the website for updates.